Skip to content ↓

 Teacher of Maths: Stefanos Spyrou

 Stefan graduated from Hellenic Naval Academy with a BA (Hon) in Naval Engineering.
 He served for 26 years as a navy officer, specialised in special and submarine operations.
-He has a PGC in International Relations and he was a submarine commander for many years before becoming NATO Plans Officer for relevant operations in Northwood HQ.
+He has a PGC in International Relations, and he was a submarine commander for many years before becoming NATO Plans Officer for relevant operations at Northwood HQ.

 After his retirement from the Armed Forces, having completed two years at Luton airport as on-duty manager for ground operations, he realised that teaching young students is more fulfilling and closer to his new expectations for life.
 He graduated from Hillingdon SCITT and UCL, getting his PGCE in Mathematics and joined Pinner High School in September 2019.

-Outside school, Stefan tries to spend time with his wife recovering time lost during his deployments as an officer and provides private tuition in Maths and Physics to his two children.
-Very recently since both of them are now University students he started catching up with his old passion: having been a former Greek champion for several years, he spends his free time sailing in Rickmansworth Aquadrome, where he lives.
+Outside school, Stefan tries to spend time with his wife recovering for time lost during his deployments as an officer and provides private tuition in Maths and Physics for his two children.
+Very recently, since both of them are now university students, he started catching up with his old passion: having been a former Greek champion for several years, he spends his free time sailing in Rickmansworth Aquadrome, where he lives.

 Teacher of Maths: Jasmine Ali

-Jasmine graduated with a BSc in Mathematics from Royal Holloway, University Of London.
-She then went on to work in private financial services before embarking on a career as teacher, completing her PGCE at St. Mary’s University.
+Jasmine graduated with a BSc in Mathematics from Royal Holloway, University of London.
+She then went on to work in private financial services before embarking on a career as a teacher, completing her PGCE at St. Mary’s University.

 Jasmine enjoys spending her free time playing badminton, cycling, and spending many hours on sudoku puzzles and crosswords.